2024 – Machine Finish Wheels, New Shoes, A Pillar Trim, Transmission Leaks, Power Window Repair

 One of my CV boots tore open, and threw grease everywhere.
 Again.

-The stock axle flanges are thin, stamped metal.
-They’re so thin, they require “lock plates” under the bolts, probably so the flange doesn’t twist and tear apart.
-The flange was damaged by a previous owner, and no longer functional.
-Every time I put a CV boot on it, it would slide out of position.
-I previously tried using multiple clamps to keep it in place, but the clamps end up cutting into the boot.
+The stock axle flanges are made from thin, stamped metal.
+They’re so weak that they require “lock plates” under the bolts—presumably to keep the flange from twisting apart.
+Unfortunately, a previous owner had already damaged my flange, making it useless.
+Every time I installed a CV boot, it would slide out of place.
+I even tried using multiple clamps to hold it, but they just cut into the boot.

 NOS flanges are not available.
 I tried to repair my flange with a tailpipe expander: